dsohk/rancher-devsecops-workshop/docs/part-3.md

-# Part 3 - My Jenkins Pipeline for spring-petclinic App
+# Part 3 - Configure Jenkins with DevSecOps tools to deploy spring-petclinic App

-After we have configured and verify Jenkins is working, let's build the spring-petclinic application.
+After we have configured and have verified Jenkins is working, let's build the spring-petclinic application.

 ## Setup my Github